 The dashboard makes Cortex highly amenable for use in public schools and small academies.
-It’s also easy to view all the courses in each session.
+It’s also easy to track and view all the courses in each session.
 This setup is what makes it more suited to schools rather than corporations that need continual training.

 Chamilo is also an LMS with a useful dashboard.
 This is open-source software, so it sometimes takes a little extra effort to make it look as nice as other paid systems.
 You can, however, accomplish all sorts of tasks from their administration dashboard, such as managing users, courses, the site, and settings.